kyree-nero/web-sample-boot-application/README.md

 			app-db:latest
 	4. Do a clean install from maven
 	5. Run    docker build -t app -f docker/Dockerfile.app .
+	  (note if you are making an image for kubernetes use docker build -t app -f docker/Dockerfile.kub.app . )

 	6. Run    docker run \
 			--name=app \
 			--publish=8080:8080  \